rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 #### 3b - bake & deploy

-1. Next we will setup our *bake* phase; which is a little simpler.
+1. Next we will setup our *bake* and *deploy* phase; which is a little simpler.
 Go to Jenkins home and create another Freestyle Job (as before) called `dev-todolist-bake-deploy`.

 2. This job will take in the BUILD_TAG from the previous one so check the `This project is parameterized` box on the General tab.
     * Add string parameter type